cederlys/svive-qmk/README.md

   bootloader.
 In all cases, you can also short the BOOT pin and GND while plugging in the keyboard.

 * Select SN32F24x.
 Select QMK offset 0x00.
-This keyboard should not use a jumploader.
+These keyboards should not use a jumploader.

 * To install QMK: Press "Flash QMK...", and select the firmware you compiled.